Nachrichten |

 See the 3 stocks »

-Jake Lerch has positions in Nvidia.
-The Motley Fool has positions in and recommends Apple, Microsoft, and Nvidia.
-The Motley Fool recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
+JPMorgan Chase is an advertising partner of Motley Fool Money.
+Neha Chamaria has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Apple, JPMorgan Chase, Microsoft, Vanguard Dividend Appreciation ETF, and Vanguard Whitehall Funds - Vanguard High Dividend Yield ETF.
+The Motley Fool recommends Broadcom and Johnson & Johnson and recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
 The Motley Fool has a disclosure policy.

 |